 As enterprise video continues to proliferate, we see an increasing number of new business applications of this versatile medium.
 In this post, we look at the 12 types of video that modern enterprises are regularly planning and producing.
-A later post will dig deeper into the planning and production of enterprise videos.
+Check out this post to dig deeper into the planning and production of enterprise videos.

 These types of video are an important part of every business, regardless if you offer a product or service.
 This type allows prospects to see product demos without signaling they are entering a purchase process (and attracting the attention of hungry sales staff).